Philosocode/philosocode-blog/_posts/courses/web-hero/2019-02-01-into-to-html/2019-02-01-into-to-html.md

 At the end of each lesson, there will be challenges for you to complete.
 Please try to complete all of them before you move onto the next lesson.

 ### Flashcards
-Download the flashcards for this lesson by [clicking here](https://drive.google.com/file/d/1Oqh1q37D2TrlegIZUhiQ1ZA_BEPuyApt/view?usp=sharing).
+Download the flashcards for this lesson [here](https://drive.google.com/file/d/1Oqh1q37D2TrlegIZUhiQ1ZA_BEPuyApt/view?usp=sharing).
+To use the flash cards, make sure you've setup Anki.
+If you haven't go back to the [Getting Started lesson]({% post_url courses/web-hero/2019-01-26-getting-started %}) for instructions.

-To use the flash cards, you need to install a program called Anki, which you can [download here](https://apps.ankiweb.net).
-Once you've signed up for an account, all you have to do is double click on the deck and the flash cards should be added.
+Once you've signed up for an account, all you have to do is open the app **on your comptuer** and double click on the deck you just downloaded.
+The flash cards should then be added.

 ### Challenge: Element Experiment
 1. Go to this site: https://developer.mozilla.org/en-US/docs/Web/HTML/Element